Jansson's temptation

-Jansson's temptation (Swedish: Janssons frestelse (/sv/)) is a traditional Swedish casserole made of potatoes, onions, pickled sprats, bread crumbs and cream.
-It is commonly included in a Swedish julbord (Christmas smörgåsbord), and the Easter påskbuffé, which is lighter than a traditional julbord.
+Jansson's Temptation (Swedish: Janssons frestelse (/sv/)) is a traditional Swedish casserole made of potatoes, onions, pickled sprats and cream.
+It is typically served as a late night meal before the guests leave a party.
+These days, it is also commonly included in a Swedish julbord (Christmas smörgåsbord), and the Easter påskbuffé, which is lighter than a traditional julbord.
 The dish is also common in Finland where it is known as janssoninkiusaus.